quattervals/ebc_instructions/README.md

 - `git checkout feature_agile`
 - `git fetch` to be up to date with the latest content on the remote
 - `git rebase origin/main` rebase directly on main as in origin
+  - This might need to be done in many steps.
+All of the commits in `feature` might be affected by some conflict

 Our version of `agile_principles.md` is still sound.
 But the reason how the principles came about should be part of the code.
 Let's keep our variant but add the reason (`Some privileged, old ...`) to the file.